Brčko: History

+Upon the conclusion of the Treaty of Passarowitz in 1718, Brčko was to be transferred to the Habsburg monarchy.

+During the 1862 exodus of Muslims from Serbia, some Belgrade Muslims who were expelled by the Serbian government settled in the town.

+In the Bosnian War, Brčko was the location of the Brčko bridge massacre on 30 April 1992.
+Later, it was the narrowest point of the Brčko corridor that connected two parts of Republika Srpska.

-Brčko was a geographic point of contention in 1996 when the U.S.-led Implementation Force (IFOR) built Camp McGovern on the outskirts of the city.
-Camp McGovern under the overwatch of 3-5 CAV 1/BDE/1AR Division (US) commanded by LTC Anthony Cucolo was constructed from a war torn farming cooperative structure in the Zone of Separation (ZOS) for the purpose of establishing peacekeeping operations.
+Brčko was a geographic point of contention in 1996 when the U.S.-led Implementation Force (IFOR) built Camp McGovern between the villages of Brod and Brka.
+Camp McGovern under the overwatch of 3-5 CAV 1/BDE/1AR Division (US) was constructed from a war torn farming cooperative structure in the Zone of Separation (ZOS) for the purpose of establishing peacekeeping operations.
 The mission was to separate the forming warring factions.
 The ZOS was one kilometer wide of no man's land, where special permission was required for Serbian or Bosnian forces to enter.
 Various checkpoints and observation points (OP's) were established to control the separation.

 Although Brčko was a focal point for tension in the late 1990s, considerable progress in multi-ethnic integration in Brčko has since occurred including integration of secondary schooling.
 Reconstruction efforts and the Property Law Implementation Plan have improved the situation regarding property and return.

 Today, Brčko has returned to a strategic transshipment point along the Sava River.
 The population of Brčko has not returned to its pre-war ethnic mix of Bosniaks, Serbs, and Croats.
 Brčko sits at the east–west apex of Republika Srpska, the ethnic Serb portion of Bosnia & Herzegovina, and as such is critical to the RS for its economic future.

 Brčko was one of the main points discussed in the Dayton Peace Accords.
 After several weeks of intensive negotiation, the issue of Brčko was to be decided by international arbitration.
-Brčko Arbitration ruled in May 1997 that Brčko would be a special district managed by an ambassadorial representative from the international community.
+Brčko Arbitration ruled in Feb 1997 that Brčko would be managed by an ambassadorial representative from the international community.
 The first Ambassador to Brčko was an American with support staff from the UK, Sweden, Denmark & France.
+Brčko Arbitration in March 1998 suggested the Brcko area could be a special district, which they finally decided likewise in March 1999.

-The first international organization to open office in Brčko at that time was the Organization for Security and Cooperation in Europe (OSCE) headed by Randolph Hampton.
+The first international organization to open office in Brčko at that time was the Organization for Security and Cooperation in Europe (OSCE).

 Following PIC meeting on 23 May 2012, it was decided to suspend, not terminate, the mandate of Brčko International Supervisor.
 Brčko Arbitral Tribunal, together with the suspended Brčko Supervision, will still continue to exist.